Fire Warden Training Ireland: online, Fire Services Acts compliant, instant certificate.

 Employer Responsibilities for Fire Warden Training

-- Training Provision - Adequate training must be provided to all employees whose work involves work-at-height risks
+- Training Provision - Adequate fire safety and fire warden training must be provided to relevant employees

 - Supervision - Employers must ensure safe systems of work are followed and provide adequate supervision